catalyst-cloud/catalystcloud-docs/source/network/vpn.rst

     * Create a VPN Endpoint Group for the peer CIDR
     * Create a VPN IPSec Site Connection

-    This tutorial will cover setting up one half of the VPN in the Hamilton region.
+    This example will cover setting up one half of the VPN in the Hamilton region.

     First let's create a VPN Service called *vpn_service*.